Batley Variety Club: Performers and events

-The club was known as the ‘Las Vegas of the North’ and attracted the best acts in show business, both from the UK and USA.
-Proprietor James Corrigan travelled with booking agent Bernard Hinchcliffe to the USA to attract major acts, and offered Dean Martin's manager £45,000 for a booking, but the manager replied that Martin wouldn't "get out of bed for a piss for that amount".
+The club was known as the "Las Vegas of the North" and attracted the best acts in show business, both from the UK and USA.
+James Corrigan travelled with the booking agent, Bernard Hinchcliffe, to the USA to attract major acts, and offered Dean Martin's manager £45,000 for a booking, but the manager replied that Martin would not "get out of bed for a piss for that amount".
 Undeterred, Corrigan and Hinchliffe travelled to New York to meet Joe Glaser of Associated Booking Corporation and secured the booking of Louis Armstrong for £27,000.
 Corrigan revealed this figure to the press and later said this was a big mistake as it led other agents to believe that "Batley had very deep pockets" and would ask for bigger fees for their artists and subsequently cause problems for the club.
 When Corrigan went to Capri to bring Gracie Fields out of semi-retirement to play at the club, Fields asked Cilla Black what fee she thought she should ask for.
-Cilla Black’s husband Bobby Willis recommended that she asked for "the same as Satchmo got".
+Black's husband, Bobby Willis, recommended that she asked for "the same as Satchmo [Louis Armstrong] got".

-The format of the nights would generally be a speciality support act followed by the headline act, and all would be held together by a compère.
-The regular compère at Batley Variety Club was Jerry Brooke.
-Headline artists would be booked for a week-long run, from Sunday night to the following Saturday, sometimes longer.
+The format of the nights was generally a speciality support act followed by the headline act, and all would be held together by a compère.
+The regular compère was Jerry Brooke.
+Headline artists were booked for a week-long run, from Sunday night to the following Saturday, sometimes longer.
 The biggest draw to the club, Shirley Bassey, was sometimes booked for three-week runs.